 - Integrate philosophical and theoretical underpinnings of science to guide research

 - Conduct original research that is ethical and rigorous

 - Provide professional and research mentorship to others

 - Contribute to a global community of scholars

-Our alumni and student share why they pursued UND's Ph.D. in Nursing program.
+Our alumni share why they pursued UND's Ph.D. in Nursing program.

-Tim Fuss, a current student in the Ph.D. in Nursing program is employed as an Associate Professor of Nursing at Montgomery College in Silver Spring, MD.
+Tim Fuss, a 2019 Ph.D. graduate is employed as an Associate Professor of Nursing at Montgomery College in Silver Spring, MD.
 Tim’s dissertation research is on the relationship of activity and fatigue in men receiving external beam radiation for prostate cancer.
-While he has been in the program, Tim has had the opportunity to participate in several research practicum experiences at the National Institute of Nursing Research (NINR), at the National Institutes of Health (NIH), under the mentorship of Dr. Leorey Saligan, a scientist who leads the Symptoms Biology Unit at NINR.
-This has allowed Tim to work with and learn from members of an interdisciplinary team, with expertise in nursing, genomics, and neuroscience.
+While he was in the program, Tim had the opportunity to participate in several research practicum experiences at the National Institute of Nursing Research (NINR), at the National Institutes of Health (NIH), under the mentorship of Dr. Leorey Saligan, a scientist who leads the Symptoms Biology Unit at NINR.
+This allowed Tim to work with and learn from members of an interdisciplinary team, with expertise in nursing, genomics, and neuroscience.
 During his practicum experiences, Tim was able to interact with patients, collect and analyze data, work in the lab, and present posters at NIH and a national nursing conference.
 Tim also attended the 2017 NINR Boot Camp, “Precision Health: From ‘Omics’ to Data Science” which focused on application of genomics to nursing practice and the emerging use of “big data.”